EmbryoPhenomics/vuba/docs/creating-interfaces.rst

 Multi-trackbar interfaces
 -------------------------

-To add additional trackbars to an interface, we only need specify another trackbar using :py:meth:`BaseGUI.trackbar <vuba.BaseGUI.trackbar>` and add additional steps to our image processing method:
+To add additional trackbars to an interface, we only need to specify another trackbar using :py:meth:`BaseGUI.trackbar <vuba.BaseGUI.trackbar>` and add additional steps to our image processing method:

 .. code-block:: python